Introduction to economic analysis

 - Module Not Running 2021/2022

 - Full Year

-Introduction to Economic Analysis is a compulsory course and core course for all students studying economics.
+Introduction to Economic Analysis is a compulsory core module for all students studying economics.

 On successful completion of the course, students will be able to:

 - Identify the analytical techniques used by economists and compare their relative merits